 As the old saying goes: if you want something done right, do it yourself.
 If you’re a DIY landlord by choice, this sentiment is the ultimate foundation for the way you approach the job.
 Managing your property individually comes with many responsibilities that require a surprising amount of time, effort, and knowledge on your part.
 These include:

 Setting the rental amount: Figuring out how to maximize your rental yield takes a fair amount of research and insight into market rates.
-Ensuring a steady rental income flow is a balancing act between charging too little, which leaves money on the table, and charging too much, which risks a drop in interest from prospective tenants.
+Ensuring a steady rental income flow is a balancing act between charging too little, which leaves money on the table, and charging too much, which risks a drop in interest from prospective residents.

-Collecting rent: Even if you find a system that works well for both you and your tenants, changes in financial circumstances are very common — and so are missed payments.
+Collecting rent: Even if you find a system that works well for both you and your residents, changes in financial circumstances are very common — and so are missed payments.
 Chasing up on any arrears is an uncomfortable process, and could result in more effort than a long email thread.

 Organizing maintenance and repairs: Being a DIY handyman, plumber, and gardener may get the job done in your own home, but may not be appropriate for your rental property.
-Staying on top of any issues that pop up and coordinating with your tenants and tradespeople can get chaotic and expensive.
+Staying on top of any issues that pop up and coordinating with your residents and tradespeople can get chaotic and expensive.

-Conducting routine inspections: Ensuring your property remains in good condition keeps your tenants happy and maintains the value of your investment.
+Conducting routine inspections: Ensuring your property remains in good condition keeps your residents happy and maintains the value of your investment.
 But finding the time to check in on a regular basis isn’t always realistic.